kurt-hectic/blog/_posts/2025-05-10-wdqms-brief-history.markdown

 ### Towards operationalization and GBON

-In 2018, the 70th WMO Executive Council endorsed a WDQMS based quality monitoring function as a core WIGOS component, and took steps to include the WDQMS concept into the WIGOS regulatory material.
+In 2018, the 70th WMO Executive Council (EC) endorsed a WDQMS based quality monitoring function as a core WIGOS component, and took steps to include the WDQMS concept into the WIGOS regulatory material.
 At the same time, ECMWF and the WMO Secretariat started working on an agreement for ECMWF to take over the development and operations of the WDQMS webtool in its operational phase.
 A Memorandum of Understanding was signed in 2019.

-Starting from 2018, and as a result of the WDQMS webtool putting into evidence the relatively poor state of international data exchange, CBS-TECO, the CBS Management Group and later the WMO EC decided to take immediate action to improve the situation, eventually leading to the development of the WMO Global Basic Observing Network (GBON) and WMO's new data-policy.
+Starting from 2018, and as a result of the WDQMS webtool putting into evidence the relatively poor state of international data exchange, the Commission for Basic Systems (CBS) Management Group, CBS-TECO, and later the WMO EC decided to take immediate action to improve the situation, eventually leading to the development of the WMO Global Basic Observing Network (GBON) and WMO's new data-policy.

 In the meantime the ECMWF web-development team, freshly reinforced by lead developer Pierre Vernier, was busy working on the production system.